priest-yang/Electrifind/README.md

 ## Methodology

 ### Data Collection

+- `NREL_raw.csv`:
+This file contains raw data from NREL API.

+- `NREL_corpus.jsonl`:
+This file contains descriptions of charging stations from NREL API.

 - `NREL_processed.csv`:
 This file contains preprocessed data from NREL API, which is used as the data source for the search engine.